taedlar/es2_mudlib/README.md

 [ES2](https://zh.wikipedia.org/zh-tw/%E6%9D%B1%E6%96%B9%E6%95%85%E4%BA%8B2_%E5%A4%A9%E6%9C%9D%E5%B8%9D%E5%9C%8B) is a LPMud started by
 [Annihilator](https://github.com/taedlar) since 1994.
 It is the first open source LPMud in Taiwan (and in the whole Chinese culture).
-There are many Chinese MUD thereafter started base on its code base and developed their own contents.
+There are many Chinese MUDs thereafter started base on its code base and developed their own contents.

 ## License
 The original release of ES2 mudlib is licensed under a roughly written notice that forbids commercial-use and requires displaying the name